Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: An Outline of the SDT SN Survey Strategy

-\begin{itemize} \item{\it Cut 0:} Objects are ``detected" if they have a ${\rm SNR} \geq 4$ in both imaging discovery bands ($Y$+$J$ or $J$+$H$), within a single epoch (the exact origin of this SNR value is ambiguous).
-SNe which do not satisfy this SNR requirement are not considered for follow-up observations.
-Those SNe which are ``detected" are then subject to further constraints. \item{\it Cut 1:} Objects that have discovery-epoch colours inconsistent with being a SN~Ia at their host-galaxy redshift are removed.
-All remaining objects are scheduled for a short IFC-S spectrum during the next visit to the SN field. \item{\it Cut 2:} Objects that do not brighten between the first and second epochs, or present colours that are consistent with a SN~Ia at the assumed redshift are removed.
-All remaining objects are scheduled for a medium IFC-S spectrum. \item{\it Cut 3:} After obtaining the medium spectrum, an object that does not continue to rise, have consistent colours, nor present a spectrum consistent with that of a SN~Ia, is removed from the sample.
-All remaining objects are scheduled for a long IFC-S spectrum. \item{\it Cut 4:} An object that is not confirmed as a SN~Ia with the long IFC-S spectrum is removed.
-Remaining objects are scheduled for follow-up observations and are included in the final cosmology sample. \end{itemize}
+\begin{itemize} \item{\it Cut 0:} {\red An object is ``detected''} if ${\rm SNR} \geq 4$ in both imaging discovery bands ($Y$+$J$ or $J$+$H$), within a single epoch. {\red Of these objects, those that have a discovery-epoch color inconsistent with a SN~Ia at their host-galaxy redshift are removed.
+All remaining objects are scheduled for a short-exposure IFC-S spectrum during the next visit to the SN field.} \item{\it Cut 1:} {\red An object is removed if its flux does not increase between the first and second epochs (in both filters), or if the color at the second epoch is inconsistent with a SN Ia at its host-galaxy redshift.} All remaining objects are scheduled for a medium-exposure IFC-S spectrum. \item{\it Cut 2:} {\red An object is removed if its flux does not increase between the second and third epochs (in both filters), or if the color at the third epoch is inconsistent with a SN Ia at its host-galaxy redshift.} \item{\it Cut 3:} If the medium-exposure spectrum does not resemble that of a SN Ia (see Section~\ref{simulation} for how we determine this), the object is removed.
+All remaining objects are scheduled for a long-exposure IFC-S spectrum. \item{\it Cut 4:} An object that is not {\red identified (again, see Section~\ref{simulation} for how we determine this)} as a SN~Ia with the long-exposure IFC-S spectrum is removed.
+Remaining objects are scheduled for additional IFC-S observations and are included in the final cosmology sample. \end{itemize}